Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 ## Forcing a firmware update

 If the 3HC is unresponsive, or the firmware update is not working, set all the dip switches to "off", then reset the 3HC.
 This will force the 3HC bootloader to request a firmware update over CAN when it starts up.
-Once the firmware update had completed and the sync light is flashing in time with the Duet 3 mainboard then set the dip switches back to the address being used for this board and reset the Duet 3 mainboard and the 3HC.
+Once the firmware update has completed and the sync light is flashing in time with the Duet 3 mainboard then set the dip switches back to the address being used for this board and reset the Duet 3 mainboard and the 3HC.

 Ensure the 3HC firmware is in the /firmware directory (/sys on RRF versions earlier than 3.3)